nhsbsa/nhsbsa-digital-playbook/src/design/content-designer/about-role.md

 ### Content designers are responsible for:

-Content across our digital services, corporate website and digital collaboration platforms (SharePoint, Yammer)

-- Making sure content is:
+Content across our digital services, corporate website and digital collaboration platforms (SharePoint, Yammer), making sure content is:

 - compliant with GDS
 - follows accessibility guidelines (WCAG)
 - is designed responsively